 To share information and have ongoing discussions, Mozilla has several useful mailing lists.
 Those that are particular to MDN are:

 - This list is where we have ongoing discussions about documentation on MDN.
 We talk about process changes, improvements we've made, and we sort out who would like to work on which content.
 It's highly recommended that you join this list if you're interested in seriously diving into documentation on MDN!
+(Why "dev-mdc"?
+In the past, this site was known as "Mozilla Developer Center", or MDC.
+The mailing list dates back to that era, so it's dev-mdc.)

 - This list is where we hold discussions about the development work on MDN's underlying Kuma platform.
 If you're curious about the development work going on behind the scenes, want to be involved in the process of making decsisions about the platform, or are working on patches to improve the platform, you should definitely get involved on this list.